acl-org/aclrollingreview/_posts/2025-05-02-incentives.md

 We hope that this policy will help to engage the authors to make sure that everyone on their teams submits their (meta-)reviews on time and in accordance with guidelines, and decrease the chasing effort for the chairs.
 The senior authors can still [rely on and mentor secondary reviewers](https://aclrollingreview.org/reviewerguidelines#q-can-i-use-a-secondary-reviewer).

-**What qualifies as 'highly irresponsible'?** The EMNLP 2025 PCs have prepared an initial policy (to be published at https://2025.emnlp.org/reviewer-policies) with criteria based on discussion with CVPR chairs and ARR.
-This includes the non-submission of (meta-)reviews on time without due [warning](https://aclrollingreview/reviewerguidelines#emergency), extremely terse reviews for good-faith submissions that merit a full review, and egregious cases of unprofessional tone and [LLM policy](https://aclrollingreview.org/reviewerguidelines#q-can-i-use-generative-ai) violations.
-This policy will be iteratively developed in future ARR cycles.
+**What qualifies as 'highly irresponsible'?** The EMNLP 2025 PCs will publish their initial set of criteria at https://2025.emnlp.org/reviewer-policies, based on discussion with CVPR chairs and ARR.
+As a quick heads-up, this policy will cover the non-submission of (meta-)reviews on time without due [warning](https://aclrollingreview/reviewerguidelines#emergency), extremely terse reviews for good-faith submissions, and egregious cases of unprofessional tone and [LLM policy](https://aclrollingreview.org/reviewerguidelines#q-can-i-use-generative-ai) violations.
+These criteria will be iteratively developed in future ARR cycles based on observed cases of misconduct.

 ## Reviewer recruitment